erawls-neuro/NeuroFreq_public/docs/transforms/nf_demodulation/index.rst

 nf_demodulation
 ===============

 Complex Demodulation calculates time-frequency representations by first multiplying the real-valued signal by a complex sine wave of a specific frequency, which demodulates the power at that frequency so that it is concentrated at low frequencies.
 Then, the signal is low-pass filtered in order to recover power and phase at the frequency of the sine wave.
-Our implementation of complex demodulation first multiplies the data with a series of sine waves with specified frequencies, followed by applying Butterworth low-pass filters at a user-specified frequency and order.
 Complex demodulation is calculated using

 .. code-block:: matlab
    TF = nf_demodulation( data, Fs, freqs, lowpassF, order, plt );